Data Science - A Complete Introduction

-Data science is a powerful tool in the fight against fraud, honing the ability of financial institutions to recognize problematic patterns in data faster.
+Data science is a powerful tool for fraud detection and prevention, honing the ability of financial institutions to recognize problematic patterns in data faster.
 Data science can also help reduce non-performing assets, revealing downward trends sooner.

 For example, institutions that provide loans or other money on credit need to limit the probability of customers defaulting on payments.
 To do this, they might use data science to create a model that can perform predictive analytics on customer payment history data.
 This would allow the institution to predict whether future payments will occur in a timely way—or at all.

 How Data Science is Transforming Policy Work

-Government policymakers can use data science to better shape policies to meet the needs of their constituents, collecting data with the census, and other surveys and tools.
+Government policymakers can use data science to better shape policies to meet the needs of their constituents, combat census undercount using big data and ML, and more.
 For example, policymakers might want to use geospatial data science and related data to drive decisions about when to evacuate an area based on historical weather patterns.
 The correlative or descriptive analysis of data sets can help make these kinds of decisions.